-Lifecycle management - the act of autonomously managing creating and destroying applications in a runtime - is a key part of nelson’s philosophy, and a core tenant of the system.
-This is document provides an overview of that functionality, and introudces the concepts.
+Lifecycle management - the act of autonomously managing creating and destroying applications in a runtime - is a key part of Nelson’s philosophy, and a core tenant of the system.
+This document provides an overview of that functionality, and introduces the concepts.

 Every stack that gets deployed using Nelson is living on borrowed time.
 Everything will be removed at some point in the future, as the deployment environment “churns” with new versions, and older versions are phased out over time.
 This principle is baked into Nelson, as every single stack has an associated expiry time.
 With this in mind, each and every stack moves through a variety of states during its lifetime.
 The figure below details these states:

 At first glance this appears overwhelming, as there are many states.
 Some of these states will be temporary for your particular stack deployment, but nonetheless, this is the complete picture.
 The following table enumerates the states and their associated transitions:

 ||Internally, Nelson queues workflow execution, and if the maximum number of workflows are currently executing it will buffer tasks in memory until resources are available to execute the requested workflow.
 Once the workflow starts executing the stack will move into the